 A 10-Point Overview of the American Rescue Plan for Your Business

 With COVID and the new administration, change has been rapid and non-stop.
 At any moment, a snapshot of what the administration is doing for relief under the American Rescue Plan bill is for most business owners a maze of rapidly developing initiatives to help small businesses during the pandemic.
-The best way to respond is with a consult with your CPA or tax advisor, and do it quickly, as some things change and others may expire.
+The best way to respond is with a consult with your accountant or tax advisor, and do it quickly, as some things change and others may expire.

 Of course, the bill is massive, and any attempt to explain it in detail here would have you clicking away in a heartbeat.
 However, a quick overview of 10 key points can put you on the right track for what you may need to discuss with your tax advisor with regards to applicability to your small businessi.